 Is the tech talent shortage driving application modernization?

-Given that modernization has become imperative in the IT-powered business world, there is an increasing pressure to adopt emerging technology and modernize legacy systems.
-Several industry reports mention how the access to better development tools, technologies and services, make developers more productive.
+Given that modernization has become imperative in the IT-powered business world, there is increasing pressure to adopt emerging technology and modernize legacy systems.
+Several industry reports mention how access to better development tools, technologies, and services, makes developers more productive.
 By modernizing existing legacy systems engineering teams can become more efficient and the time-to-market can be improved.

 There are many reasons why companies choose to modernize, from reducing the cost of maintaining legacy systems to responding to pressure that the competition presents.
 An interesting factor driving application modernization is the shortage of tech talent.
 With the lack of specialized resources, emerging technology such as low-code platforms are helping enterprises deliver more with less, here’s how: